slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The best value you can add is by being more of yourself not by changing.
 If you try to be something you're not, you end up being nothing.
 Don’t try to be perfect.
 People know when they’re talking to the real thing.
 Focus on vulnerability, not perfection.
 The world responds to vulnerability, not meticulously stuff that require an eternity to complete.
 The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.

 > *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 Find your context.
-You don't need to suceed in every context.
+You don’t need to suceed in every context.
 You’re not going to succeed at stuff you don’t want to do.'*

 > *'You become what you think about all day long.' -- Ralph Waldo Emerson*

 <!--
 - its not to became something.
-It's to unbecome everything that is not you.
+It’s to unbecome everything that is not you.
 - The first step is to notice when it arises.
 Then, listen to that instinct.
 Next, take a moment and have a laugh.
 Finally, you have to be willing to put your inauthenticity aside. truth-a-better-way-to-talk-about-ourselves.
 - core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
 - Personal branding will kill you.
 Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.